sophiapi-nu26/LLM4Causal-cs338/src/document_preparation/README.md

    - Use `--year-min` for recent research
    - Use `--min-citations` for well-established work

-3. **Check the manifest**: The CSV contains abstracts and metadata to help you identify the most relevant papers
+3. **Use cloud storage**: Enable `--cloud-storage --parse-pdfs` to automatically parse and store papers in GCS with run metadata

 4. **Open access only**: By default, only open access papers are retrieved.
 This maximizes your PDF download success rate.